October 22, 2018

-Understanding your conversion rate tells you if your content is actually bringing in leads, not just visitors.
+Understanding your conversion rate tells you if your content brings in leads, not just visitors.
 This is a sign that your content is both relevant and compelling.
-Generating leads is a major goal, but not a guarantee when you create content.
+Generating leads is a major goal but not a guarantee when you create content.
 So if you are seeing a growing conversion rate, congratulations!

-Set up goal tracking in Google Analytics, or use HubSpot CRM or a landing page tool to measure the conversion rates of your individual pages and your website as a whole.
-Any content offers that bring in traffic but no new leads should be seriously analyzed and optimized to try and improve the rate.
-Don’t underestimate the value of running split tests to figure out which messaging or format works.
+Set up goal tracking in Google Analytics, or use HubSpot CRM or a landing page tool to measure the conversion rates of your pages and your website as a whole.
+Any content offers that bring in traffic, but no new leads should be seriously analyzed and optimized to try and improve the rate.
+Don’t underestimate the value of running split tests to determine which messaging or format works.

-A good-old-fashioned content audit can help you see the gaps that exist in your narrative and what kinds of content you need to create to fill those voids.
+A good old-fashioned content audit can help you see the gaps in your narrative and what kinds of content you need to create to fill those voids.
 As you look at the content marketing you have in place, ask these questions to help: